 ￼Please click on each link to read the blog entry.
-We do not have comments enabled due security and harassment concerns, but ask us if you have a question or an idea for new blog post.
+We do not have comments enabled due security and harassment concerns.
+Please use the Contact Us form below if you have a question or an idea for new blog post.

 Study after study affirms–we are what we eat.
 Diet plays a big role in depression and other forms of mental illness.
 Sadly, people want the easy shortcut of supplements instead of a diet of real, whole foods, or they refuse to give up the foods…

 Stressed out?
 Angry?
 In pain?
 Step away from that Xanax.
 Try this simple solution to calming your fight or flight instincts.

 Put your hands on your belly and take a few deep breathes into your belly